scateu/tsv_edl.vim/README.md

 <details markdown="1"><summary>Click here to see full description of those keys</summary>

-On media files tab, press 'Enter' will:
+On media files tab,

+Press 'Enter' will:
  - Copy this line to the end of `tab 1`
  - Mark this line as used `---`
  - Move to the next line